gortok/lwidn-newsletter/ep2.md

 We see you, Github.
 Special thanks to [Dave Copeland](https://twitter.com/davetron5000/status/1282738504624222208?s=20) for making me aware of this.
 Twitter is sometimes a beautiful thing.

+### Vulnerabilities reported this week

+Microsoft reported and [released a fix](https://github.com/dotnet/announcements/issues/159) for CVE-2020-1147, a .NET Core Remote Code Execution Vulnerability.
+If you accept XML input, this advisory affects you.
+If any of your API endpoints accept XML, this advisory affects you. .NET Core 2.1.19, .NET 3.1.5, and .NET 5 Preview 6 are all vulnerable.
+This is fixed in the latest version of .NET Core 3.1.6, and will hopefully be fixed when .NET 5 Preview 7 is released.

+If you are running Visual Studio 16.4, you need to update SDK to 3.1.106; if you're running Visual studio 2019 16.5 or later, update to SDK 3.1.302 and then curse version numbers loudly like I'm about to.

+If you use Windows DNS Server, there's another [RCE vulnerability that is apparently "wormable"](https://msrc-blog.microsoft.com/2020/07/14/july-2020-security-update-cve-2020-1350-vulnerability-in-windows-domain-name-system-dns-server/), but [at least some infosec people seem to think it won't turn into a big problem](https://twitter.com/hackerfantastic/status/1283096226616016896?s=20).
+This being 2020, I'm not holding my breath.

+### Self Contained Applications

+One of the more interesting parts of .NET Core has become the "Self Contained Application" -> effectively the runtime, the application and its dependencies in one package.
+This is great for datacenter style deployments or cross platform console applications, or even potentially in .NET 6 with MAUI: Desktop applications.
+That same advantage of self-contained applications is also a disadvantage, as foretold in this note in the Announcement:

+> Additionally, if you've deployed self-contained applications targeting any of the impacted versions, these applications are also vulnerable and must be recompiled and  redeployed.

+Long story short: Not only do you need an update story for your organization's release cadence, that cadence must also take into account vulnerabilities in the runtime.

 ### Nick Craver talks Attacks on Stack Overflow.

 Stack Overflow, the largest (that gets developer press and isn't Microsoft owned) site built on ASP.NET MVC (and soon .NET Core), gets a lot of attacks against it as a "top 50" (according to Wikipedia) site on the internet.
 Nick Craver, their architectural lead; goes deep into the sorts of attacks that happen. https://www.youtube.com/watch?v=K6NECAZhJG4 This is a good watch.
 Watch it.